cogent-computing/COPED/tasks/README.md

 ## Related Data `rel` Descriptors

-The relations documented for the UKRI API are:
+The relations documented for the UKRI API are as follows.
+Note that their documentation does not include all possible relation types present in the actual API data they provide (i.e. the documentation is not complete) so code needs to deal with unknown relations appropriately.

 - `PI_PER` Principal Investigator
 - `COI_PER` Co-Investigator